 Don’t forget the power of a belt as it can help break a long torso up into sections.
 In the case of Aimee Song, she used her accessory to define her waist while she wore an all-white outfit.
 The wrap-around style also served to break up the single tone of her tops and bottoms.

-Look For Dresses That Flow Away From Your Body Or That Bring Up Your Waistline
+Look For Dresses That Flow Or Bring Up Your Waistline

 To balance out a long torso, add length to the lower half of your body with a pair of heels.
 Not only does this make your legs look longer, but heels add several inches to your overall stature.
 You don’t need to walk in six-inch stiletto pumps every day, however, as a simple two-inch mule or even bootie works.
 For summer, I’m loving the combination of a heeled sandal, high-waisted faux leather pants, and a crop top.

 Although I love one-piece swimsuits, it seemed like every style I tried on felt extra tight on my torso and didn’t work for my shape.
 It wasn’t until a few years ago, when I bought a striped one-shoulder, high-cut leg design, that I found the key to mastering this look.
-(Solid & Striped has a nearly identical option to shop right now.)
 A high-cut leg is a must for me, so more of my legs and hips are revealed as opposed to them being hidden underneath fabric.
 In addition, one-pieces that don’t cover up your body — think a simple side cutout or even multiple cutouts — deemphasizes a long torso because your eyes don’t focus on a single point.
 The eyes, instead, travel all over your frame and the cutouts create dimension on your silhouette.